-- A. A complaint is an allegation or charge that an employee of the Georgia Department of Public Safety is guilty of acting in an unprofessional manner, insubordination, misconduct, mishandling of public money, unlawful activity under either state or federal law or some other violation of the policies or rules of the department.
-Complaints are classified as citizen complaints and internal department complaints. - B. The complainant is any individual who files a complaint under this policy against an employee of the Georgia Department of Public Safety. - C. The accused employee is the employee against whom the complaint is filed. - D. An adverse action is any disciplinary action that affects the employee's salary, status or permanent rank.
-These actions are disciplinary suspensions without pay, disciplinary salary reductions, involuntary disciplinary demotions and involuntary disciplinary terminations of employment. - E. The Division Director is any of those persons with limited appointing authority in the Georgia Department of Public Safety, which includes the Lt.
-Colonels, the Commanding Officer, the Headquarters Adjutant or the Chief of Motor Carrier Compliance.
-Also the Directors of Legal Services, Human Resources, the Office of Professional Standards, the Chief Financial Officer and the Comptroller are limited Appointing Authorities for the positions under their chains of command.
-In the Appointing Authority's absence, the Appointing Authority may name a designee. - F. The Direct Supervisor is any person in a direct supervisory position over employees including, but not limited to: Post/Unit Commanders and Headquarters Office Managers.
+- A. Complaint an allegation or charge that an employee of the Georgia Department of Public Safety is guilty of acting in an unprofessional manner, insubordination, misconduct, mishandling of public money, unlawful activity under either state or federal law or some other violation of the policies or rules of the department.
+Complaints are classified as citizen complaints and internal department complaints. - B. Complainant any individual who files a complaint under this policy against an employee of the Georgia Department of Public Safety. - C. Accused employee the employee against whom the complaint is filed. - D. Adverse action any disciplinary action that affects an employee's salary, status or permanent rank.
+(Suspension without pay, disciplinary salary reduction, demotion and termination or dismissal.) - E. Division Director any of those persons with limited appointing authority in the Georgia Department of Public Safety, which includes the Lt.
+Colonels, the Georgia State Patrol and Motor Carrier Compliance Commanding Officers, the Headquarters Adjutant, the Directors of Legal Services, Human Resources, and the Office of Professional Standards, the Chief Financial Officer and the Comptroller.
+In the Appointing Authority's absence, the Appointing Authority may name a designee. - F. Direct Supervisor any person in a direct supervisory position over employees including, but not limited to: Post/Unit Commanders and Headquarters Office Managers.

-- G. The Section Supervisor is any regional supervisor including, but not limited to: Troop/Region Commanders and Headquarters Administrative Operations Coordinators. - H. Workday means a Monday through Friday business day exclusive of state holidays or other days in which state offices are closed.
+- G. Section Supervisor any regional supervisor including, but not limited to: Troop/Region Commanders and Headquarters Administrative Operations Coordinators. - H. Workday a Monday through Friday business day excluding state holidays or other days when state offices are closed.